Deskuma/riemann-hypothesis-ai/docs/how-to-prove-the-riemann-hypothesis-step-04.md

 ## **Verification and Key Considerations**

-Your formulation of the **Scale Function** and **Phase Angle Function** using both the **Euler product representation** and the **Dirichlet series representation** provides an elegant and insightful framework for understanding the nontrivial zeros of the Riemann zeta function.
+This formulation of the Scale Function and Phase Angle Function, derived from both the Euler product and Dirichlet series representations, provides an elegant framework for understanding the mechanism behind nontrivial zeros of the Riemann zeta function.

 To ensure mathematical consistency, let us systematically analyze and validate the claims step by step.